 More Than A Fraction: From Separation to Reunification

-Conducting research and developing events and projects that: (1) Traces the migration and the stories of the enslaved community from Montgomery County, Virginia after exile and harassments stemming from slavery emancipation and the Virginia Black Codes; (2) Locating the descendants of those who were enslaved at the Smithfield and Solitude plantations (modern day Virginia Tech University) who were separated during slave trading, or lost during exile and reintroducing them to their history and each other.
-This includes continuous research expeditions and communal events that have brought together descendants from Maryland, Philadelphia, Montana, Minnesota, California, Texas, Missouri, Georgia, Oklahoma, and the District of Columbia.
+Under this mantle MTAFF conducts research on and leads the development of events and projects that: (1) Traces the migration and the stories of the enslaved communities after emancipation, exile, and harassments stemming from slavery and the Black Codes; (2) Locate the descendants of those who were enslaved, who were separated during slave trading, or lost during exile.
+The ultimate goal of locating these descendants is to reintroduce them to their history and each other.
+This includes continuous research expeditions and communal events.
+Developing and pursuing these activities provides an opportunity to enhance genealogy studies into tools for address cross-generational trauma, individual growth, and community development.

 Virginia Tech University (Virginia Polytechnic University)